Know Your Sweepers: 3 Types of Power Sweeping Equipment | 1-800-SWEEPER

 Three Basic Types of Power Sweeping Equipment

-Three Basic Types of Power/Street Sweeping Equipment
+Types of Power Sweeping Equipment

 It’s important that your power sweeping vendor has the right equipment to meet the requirements of your job.
 Below you will find descriptions of the different types of street cleaning trucks, how they work, and examples of the jobs each one is best suited for.